FIND FREE, FAST, AND CONFIDENTIAL

 Test Talk Goals

-Many people assume STD screening is part of a regular check-up.
+Many people assume STI screening is part of a regular check-up.
 While some clinicians may test for it, others may not unless you ask.
 So ask!
 And be honest about your sex life.
 Don’t worry, clinicians have heard it all before.
 Sure, having the test talk can be little #awk but isn’t your sexual health worth it?

 Let’s talk about sex convo starters